Myths of Influencer Marketing

 An Influencer's Audience Has to be Large

-The power of an influencer doesn't necessarily come from the number of "followers" that they have, but rather from who their audience is.
-The influencer that a brand chooses has to make sense for their business and the influencers themselves.
-To find someone who is really going to have the most positive impact on your business, you have to be looking at a number of criteria, including location, age, demographic, etc. Not to mention you should also be aware of the type of content that they already have on their social media platforms and see if you believe there's an opportunity for you to fit in as well.
+The power of an influencer doesn't necessarily come from the number of "followers" they have but rather from who their audience is.
+Brand influencers must make sense of their business and the influencers themselves.
+To find someone who will positively impact your business, consider several criteria: location, age, demographic, etc. You should also be aware of the type of content they already have on their social media platforms and see if you believe there's an opportunity for you to fit in.
 As ever, it's about quality vs. quantity.

 Influencers Can Only Benefit B2C Companies

 People often think that brands selling directly to consumers are the only kinds of businesses that can benefit from influencers.
-However, B2B businesses can benefit just as much; it's just that the way they do it, that's different.
+However, B2B businesses can benefit just as much; it's just that the way they do it that's different.
 The website InfluencerDB gives a great example of a B2B company using an influencer.
-It's actually a software company, Adobe Photoshop, in which they had professional photographers post photos on their Instagram account where they had used the software to edit their photos.
-This really shows that both types of business have the opportunity to influence; it's just a matter of how you're doing it.
+It's a software company, Adobe Photoshop, in which they had professional photographers post photos on their Instagram account where they had used the software to edit their photos.
+This shows that both types of businesses have the opportunity to influence; it's just a matter of how you're doing it and whom you are looking to influence - it's all about the target audience.

-You may be thinking that you now have a better understanding of what a marketing influencer is, but you're wondering how it fits into inbound marketing.
-These two strategies can actually work in unison, and you may be surprised to know they have common underlying characteristics.
+You may think that you now understand a marketing influencer better, but you're wondering how it fits into inbound marketing.
+These two strategies can work in unison, and you may be surprised to know they have common underlying characteristics.

 Engaging Content

-As previously discussed in this blog about inbound marketing, this strategy is all about attracting your potential consumer by drawing them in with engaging content.
-Not only is the goal to attract individuals who may have an interest in what you offer, but the content is also designed to keep them coming back for more.
+As discussed in inbound marketing or content marketing, this strategy is about attracting potential consumers by drawing them in with engaging content.
+Not only is the goal to attract individuals who may be interested in what you offer but the content is also designed to keep them coming back for more.
 Much of influencer marketing also revolves around creating content.
-Influencers haven't built their audience just by posting about products and hoping people buy.
-Most of the time, they are people who started out on their platforms by simply sharing their lives in some capacity and not expecting compensation or making a living out of their online presence.
-Influencers have built their following in a very organic way, and it's simply by creating content that keeps their readers and viewers returning.
+Influencers haven't built their audience by posting about products and hoping people buy.
+Most of the time, they started on their platforms by simply sharing their lives in some capacity and not expecting compensation or making a living out of their online presence.
+Influencers have built their following very organic way simply by creating content that keeps their readers and viewers returning.

 Building Credibility

-Because influencers don't appear to build their following in a premeditated way, they've created a great deal of credibility.
-Just as in the case of inbound marketing, influencers are continually creating content that they believe in and also know will appeal to their followers.
-Whether they're posting pictures or creating videos, you'll often find that their content varies in an effort to continually be innovative and appealing to how their audience wants to receive information from them.
-It's safe to say that they know their audience what appeals to them.
-Because of this, influencers should want to promote your business not because they're motivated to make money but because they simply like what you have to offer and believe that to be true of their followers as well.
+Because influencers don't appear to build their following premeditatedly, so they've created great credibility.
+Just as in the case of inbound marketing, influencers continually create content they believe in and know will appeal to their followers.
+Whether posting pictures or creating videos, you'll often find their content varies to be innovative and appealing to how their audience wants to receive information from them.
+It's safe to say they know their audience and what appeals to them.
+Because of this, influencers should want to promote your business not because they're motivated to make money but because they simply like what you have to offer and believe that to be true of their followers.